 For teenage students especially, linking your topic with something relevant to their interests is more or less essential.

 Discovering these interests can be done through a simple survey.
-In the 90s, the state of Connecticut ran one called the Interest-a-Lyzer in public schools, which is far too lengthy and far too 90s for modern use, but the questions it asks can be used for your own survey.
-(This also has the added bonus of being a pretty good writing exercise!)
+In the 90s, the state of Connecticut ran one called the Interest-a-Lyzer in public schools, which is far too lengthy and far too 90s for modern use, but the questions it asks can be used for your survey.
+(This also has the bonus of being a good writing exercise!)

 Once you’ve got answers back from your students, you can shape explanations and exercises around their interests.